 15. Where information, a record or a data message is provided in electronic form, a requirement under any written law for one or more copies of the information, record or data message to be provided to a single addressee at the same time is satisfied by providing a single copy in electronic form.

-Electronically signed message deemed to

-16. A copy of a data message containing an electronic ${\rm be\ original\ document}^{\rm message\ deemed\ to}$ signature shall be as valid, enforceable and effective as a document, record or other communication containing a non-electronic signature.
+Electronically signed message deemed to be original document.
+16. A copy of a data message containing an electronic signature shall be as valid, enforceable and effective as a document, record or other communication containing a non-electronic signature.